KmTempe/google-certified-device-checker/README.md

 ### Rate Limiting (Token Bucket Algorithm)
 **Simple explanation:** Think of it like having a bucket of tokens.
 Each time someone asks our service for information, they use one token.
 We refill the bucket slowly over time.

-- **Main limit:** 50 requests per 30 minutes *(you get 50 tokens that refill over half an hour)*
+- **Main limit:** 200 requests per 30 minutes *(you get 200 tokens that refill over half an hour)*
-- **Burst allowance:** 20 requests per 5 minutes *(you can use up to 20 tokens quickly, but can't keep doing it)*
+- **Burst allowance:** 50 requests per 5 minutes *(you can use up to 50 tokens quickly, but can't keep doing it)*

-**Everyday example:** It's like a coffee shop giving you a punch card with 50 punches that resets every 30 minutes.
-You can get 20 coffees really fast if you want, but once you hit 50 total in half an hour, you need to wait.
+**Everyday example:** It's like a coffee shop giving you a punch card with 200 punches that resets every 30 minutes.
+You can get 50 coffees really fast if you want, but once you hit 200 total in half an hour, you need to wait.

 **Key takeaway:** This prevents someone from hammering our service with thousands of requests and slowing it down for everyone else.

+### Smart Caching (Two-Layer System)
+**Simple explanation:** We remember your recent searches so we don't have to ask the database every time.

+**How it works:**
+1. **Browser cache:** Your browser automatically stores search results for 24 hours
+2. **LocalStorage cache:** The website remembers your searches even if you close the tab

+**Everyday example:** It's like writing down answers to homework questions so you don't have to look them up again.
+If you search for "Pixel", we remember the results instantly next time.

+**Benefits:**
+- ⚡ Instant results for repeated searches
+- 📉 Reduces API calls by 70-90%
+- 💾 Works offline for recent searches

+**Key takeaway:** Most searches will be instant because we've already saved the answer locally!

 ### Browser Protection
 **Simple explanation:** We only let requests from our official website and local development computers access the service through a web browser.